ClaudiaRojasSoto/Hello_World/README.md

 # 📖 [Hello_World] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.
+**[Hello_World]**

-**[Hello_World]** This project aims to help learn about branch creation, version control, and GitHub flow, while exercising skills with GitHub commands like pull requests, descriptive commits, and creating easy-to-understand README sections.
+This project aims to help learn about branch creation, version control, and GitHub flow, while exercising skills with GitHub commands like pull requests, descriptive commits, and creating easy-to-understand README sections.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> The project was built using:

 <details>
   <summary>HTML</summary>